Mental health in education: Prevalence of mental health issues in adolescents

-Common disorder's effects on academics and school life
+Common disorders effects on academics and school life

-Mental disorders can affect classroom learning, such as poor attendance, difficulties with academic performance, poor social integration, trouble adjusting to school, problems with behavior regulation, and attention and concentration issues, all of which is critical to the success of the student.
+Mental disorders can affect classroom learning, such as poor attendance, difficulties with academic performance, poor social integration, trouble adjusting to school, problems with behavior regulation, and attention and concentration issues, all of which is critical to the overall success of the student.
+Not only do mental health disorders affect the individual's life, but also the competitive job market.
+Students who are unable to perform in school will be less likely to be able to perform in the workforce.
 High school students who screen positive for psychosocial dysfunction report three times as many absent and tardy days as students who do not identify dysfunction.
-This leads to much higher dropout rates and lower overall academic achievement.
-In the United States, only 40 percent of students with emotional, behavioral and mental health disorders graduate from high school, compared to the national average of 76 percent.
-Some of these disorders may also cause students to prioritize their academics over their own health which will in turn, will only cause their health to decline even more (Beresin et al. 2017).
+This leads to extremely high dropout rates and lower overall academic achievement.
+In the United States, only 40 percent of students with emotional, behavioral, and mental health disorders graduate from high school, compared to the national average of 76 percent.
+An analysis of 40,350 undergraduates from 70 institutions by Posselt and Lipson found that they had a 37% higher chance of developing depression and a 69% higher chance of developing anxiety if they perceived their classroom environments as highly competitive.